Bricktech2000/Notes/notes/quantum-numbers.md

 $n, l, m_l, m_s \in \N$

-> according to Pauli's exclusion principle, every electron within an atom has a unique set of four quantum numbers. you can think of those quantum numbers as the address of each electron of an atom. — The Organic Chemistry Tutor
+> according to Pauli's exclusion principle, every electron within an atom has a unique set of four quantum numbers. you can think of those quantum numbers as the address of each electron of an atom. &mdash; The Organic Chemistry Tutor

 $s$ and $p$ orbitals both always have the highest value of $n$